 Kathmandu is the most developed city in Nepal which currently serves as the nation’s capital.
 It shares a name with Kathmandu valley.
-Previously, Kathmandu was believed be a fabled city that was completely inaccessible.
+Previously, Kathmandu was believed to be a fabled city that was completely inaccessible.
 However, this has changed over time and it is has become one of the emerging vacation hot spots, receiving a large number of independent travelers of all budgets.
 Travel to Kathmandu is facilitated by Tribhuvan International Airport which most flights flying in from Gulf countries like Qatar and UAE as well as New Delhi.
 Kathmandu has notable places of tourist interest starting with Swayambhu which is a sacred Buddha site.
-Alongside its monkeys, visitors can catch a great view over Kathmandu city.
+Alongside its monkeys, visitors can catch a great view of Kathmandu city.

 The Garden of Dreams is a peaceful and beautiful place to relax and the Australian Govt. currently financed its beautiful renovation.
 The Kathmandu Durbar Square is believed to be the heart of Kathmandu valley which includes ancient temples and palaces.
 This site has been listed among UNESCO World Heritage Sites.
 The square is quite magical and locals will guide you around and take you to the Durbar Square Museum.
 You will find many notable buildings here including the Taleju Temple, Shiva Temple, Ashok Temple, Shiva- Parvati Temple, Maju Deval, Kumari Palace, Saraswati Temple, Vishnu temple and Mahendreswar temple among others.

-Shopping in Kathmandu is quite interesting and you can but a wide range of items including clothing, carpet and rugs, cultural artifacts, pashmina/ cashmere and electronics.
+Shopping in Kathmandu is quite interesting and you can but a wide range of items including clothing, carpet and rugs, cultural artifacts, pashmina/ cashmere, and electronics.
 While Kathmandu is currently safe for visits, caution should be taken as usual especially by foreign travelers.
 Public demonstrations are common and visitors are advised to avoid them as they might turn chaotic.
-Tourists should also expect transportation inconveniences from frequent sites in Kathmandu and life can be difficult during dry season due to the common power cuts.
+Tourists should also expect transportation inconveniences from frequent sites in Kathmandu and life can be difficult during the dry season due to the common power cuts.